aliameur/phab-pharmacy/README.md

 ```bash
 $ nx serve backend
 ```
-The backend should be running at http://localhost:9000 and the admin panel should open at http://localhost:7001.
+The backend should be running at http://localhost:9000

 ### Start the online-store